Microsoft doubles down on gaming with $7.5 billion deal for Doom-owner ZeniMax

-(Reuters) - Microsoft Corp said on Monday it would acquire ZeniMax Media for $7.5 billion in cash, strengthening its Xbox video game offering with the studio behind titles such as Fallout and the Doom, as competition heats up with Sony Corp.
+(Reuters) - Xbox maker Microsoft Corp MSFT.O said on Monday it would acquire ZeniMax Media for $7.5 billion in cash, its biggest gaming acquisition ever as it seeks to strengthen its video game offerings in its rivalry with Sony Corp's 6758.T PlayStation.

-ZeniMax is the parent company of Bethesda Softworks, which has also developed hits including The Elder Scrolls, Wolfenstein, and Dishonored.
+ZeniMax, parent company of Bethesda Softworks, has developed hits including Fallout and Doom.
+It was valued at $2.5 billion in May 2016, and has raised over $600 million from investors, according to PitchBook data.

-The deal comes more than a week after Microsoft’s failed bid for short video app TikTok’s U.S assets.
-TikTok has currently structured the deal as a partnership with Oracle and Walmart rather than an outright sale.
+Microsoft, which will own 23 creative studio teams after the acquisition, said it plans to bring Bethesda’s future games into its monthly Xbox Game Pass subscription service when it launches on Xbox or PC.
+The game pass now has more than 15 million subscribers, up from the 10 million the company shared in April.

-Microsoft said it plans to bring Bethesda’s future games into its monthly Xbox Game Pass subscription service when they launch on Xbox or PC.
-The game pass now has more than 15 million subscribers, Microsoft added.
+The deal comes more than a week after Microsoft's failed bid for short video app TikTok's U.S assets.
+TikTok's Chinese owner ByteDance has structured the proposed deal as a partnership with Oracle ORCL.N and Walmart WMT.N, rather than an outright sale.

 Bethesda’s structure and leadership will remain in place, Microsoft said.

-Gaming is on a tear due to demand from stuck-at-home users during the COVID-19 pandemic and Microsoft has put its faith in offering users many ways to play via its cloud service and consoles at different price points.
+The gaming industry is on a tear as demand has surged from users stuck at home during the COVID-19 pandemic.

-The latest deal would mean Microsoft will have more hit titles in its gaming library, a key attraction point for gamers while choosing a console.
+The deal would give Microsoft more hit titles in its gaming library, a big factor for gamers choosing a console.

 Both Microsoft and Sony are launching their next-generation gaming devices in November, with pre-orders for Xbox going live on Tuesday.